 They’ve built dominant presences in Google’s search results, turned their Instagram followers into micro-influencers, and used highly targeted Facebook ads to grow their audiences.

-These direct-to-consumer, or D2C companies, are able to manufacture and ship their products at much lower costs than traditional consumer brands because they own all of their customers’ data and maintain end-to-end control over the making, marketing, and distribution of products.
+Direct-to-Consumer (or D2C) companies manufacture and ship their products directly to buyers without relying on traditional stores or other middlemen.
+This allows D2C companies to sell their products at lower costs than traditional consumer brands, and to maintain end-to-end control over the making, marketing, and distribution of products.

 Unlike their traditional retail competitors, D2C brands can experiment with different distribution models, from shipping directly to consumers, to partnerships with physical retailers, to opening pop-up shops.
 They don’t need to rely on traditional retail stores for exposure.